Gunnvant/text_representation/index.md

 ## NLP and aspect extraction

-So, how does the ability to do POS tagging or finding out Subject-Object relationships helps us?
+So, how does the ability to do POS tagging or finding out Subject-Object relationships help us?
 Sample the sentences below

 1. I loved the camera in this mobile phone.
 But I hated the build quality